intuit/user-data-for-fraud-prevention/README.md

 Usage instructions can be found [here](./USAGE.md)

 ## Demo
+Here are the steps to test:

-You can find a demo of the project [here](https://github.com/reubenae/user-data-demo)
+You can find a demo project [here](https://github.com/reubenae/user-data-demo)

+* `Git clone` the project
+* Run `yarn`
+* Run `yarn start`
+* Run `yarn demo`
+* Run `yarn link "user-data-for-fraud-prevention"`

+Now you can make changes in `user-data-for-fraud-prevention` locally and they will instantly reflect in the demo project.

+You can check the browser console for errors.

 ## Contributing